RackEmApp/releasenotes/README.md

 # RackEmApp Release Notes
+*App - 15th April 2024 (1.0.15)*
+ - Added button in my teams to go straight to Averages/Player Ststas
+ - Fixed scorecard loop not disposing properly
+ - Fixed issue when registering a new player that requires payment not routing to the checkout properly
+ - Hidden New Player button when the user has no captain rights
+ -
 *Platform - 14th April 2024*
  - Added advance button to group matches to allow singles leagues with unfulfilled matxhes to be progressed or completed
  - Made a change to record the match played date even if the lag or start match button is not pressed